kconragan/jbportfolio/README.md

+## Publishing to the live server (juliebrookman.com)
-Use 'git push live master' to publish to juliebrookman.com
+Use 'git push live master'